-(also known as delayed hypersensitivity or chemical sensitivity dermatitis) is a rash similar to poison ivy, which results from exposure to chemicals added to latex during harvesting, processing, or manufacturing.
+(also known as delayed hypersensitivity or chemical sensitivity dermatitis)—A rash similar to poison ivy, which results from exposure to chemicals added to latex during harvesting, processing, or manufacturing.
 The rash usually begins 12-48 hours after contact.

-(also known as immediate hypersensitivity) is a more serious reaction to latex than irritant contact dermatitis or allergic contact dermatitis.
+(also known as immediate hypersensitivity)—A more serious reaction to latex than irritant contact dermatitis or allergic contact dermatitis.

-Thes symptoms can be a sign of a severe, life-threatening allergic reaction called
+Some symptoms may lead to a severe, life-threatening allergic reaction called

 If you think you have a latex allergy, see your doctor.
 A diagnosis can usually be made based on your medical history, a physical examination, and blood tests.
 Skin testing and glove-use tests should be done only at medical centers where staff are prepared to handle severe reactions.